oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-midi-prefs.png)

-You can also set various methods of MIDI CLOCK sync, allows you to sync Seaquence to external gear or apps.
+You can also set various methods of MIDI CLOCK sync, allows you to sync Seaquence to external hardware or apps.

   1. Off
   2. Send (Master)